kontent-ai/kontent-ai-migration-toolkit/README.md

 # Migrate from Kontent.ai

-There is a built-in `kontentAi` adapter that can be used to export content items & assets from Kontent.ai environments.
+This library can also be used to export content items & assets from Kontent.ai environments.
 However, when migration from 3rd party system you typically only use the `import` capabilities of this repository.

 ## Configuration